 A drawback of this approach is that, in order to make an application steerable, a job_service instance is needed which can in fact return a job_self instance, which means there must be a resource manager available which can manage the current application - that however has nothing to do with the concept of remote steering.
 Future versions of the SAGA API may change that, and may make job_self a singleton, independent from the job_service behavior.
 As a result, that class might disappear, and might not be maintained for backward compatibility.

-Format: DESTRUCTOR (in job_self obj) Inputs: obj: the object to destroy call to cancel() for the job_self instance.
+Format: DESTRUCTOR (in job_self obj) Inputs: obj: the object to destroy

-InOuts: Outputs: PreCond: PostCond: Perms: Throws: -
+InOuts: Outputs: PreCond: PostCond: -